 Wayne Hughes is a former real estate developer who makes his home on California's Central Coast.
 Several years ago he founded Serving California, an organization that is focused on transforming the lives of prisoners, women in recovery, and military veterans.
-Wayne and Serving California have helped The Urban Ministry Institute (TUMI), a seminary-level Prison Fellowship® program to build Christian leaders in prison, spread dramatically throughout the Golden State.
+Wayne and Serving California have helped The Urban Ministry Institute (TUMI), a Bible college-level Prison Fellowship® program to build Christian leaders in prison, spread dramatically throughout the Golden State.

 Prison Fellowship: When did Serving California start?

 Wayne Hughes: In 2009 I was looking at where the country was going, looking for a way to make a difference.
 I thought politics might be a solution.
 I met Chuck Colson, and he changed my mindset.
 He helped me see how politics reflects culture, and it was better to change the culture.
 I saw what Prison Fellowship was doing—the redemption, the success, the healing, and the joy, and was drawn to it.
 I began to see things differently, and to look at ways I was being called to exercise my faith.
 We started coming alongside Prison Fellowship.

 When I met Chuck, the TUMI program was in its infancy.
 There was one Prison Fellowship TUMI program in Florida and one in Michigan.
 I found out that in Florida, correctional officers were petitioning to work in the TUMI unit because it was a safer environment.
 I told Chuck that I would underwrite the cost of expanding TUMI throughout the state of California.
 We've gone from one prison to 30 prisons in the state.
 By the end of this year, we will have 48 programs in those 30 prisons.

 Among the TUMI graduates that have paroled, the recidivism rate is 5.4 percent.